tandrews1/babtin/README.md

-# sirbabtin
+# Sir Babtin v1.0

-A bash tester and autotriager Because A Bash Tester Is Needed.
+A tester and autotriager based on a bash shell script Because A Bash Tester Is Needed (to pass 6.824).